kkernick/sb/docs/USAGE.md

 * `--lib` will expose the entire `/usr/lib` folder to the application. *Not recommended*; SOF will be used if this flag is not provided.
 * `--libraries` specifies additional libraries that SOF did not resolve.
 Supported formats include absolute path (`/usr/lib/mylib.so`), wildcard (`mylib*`), and both files and directories; the latter will be cached.
-* `--local` specifies library files that exist *within* the sandbox, such as the Tor Browser downloading a copy of the browser to the sandbox when run.
-* `--ignore` specifies a list of libraries and binaries that should be ignored for SOF generation.

 #### Binaries